 … and why we sing

 Simply put, Weighton Waytes sing for the benefit of others and through this derive great pleasure ourselves.
-The choir asks for no expenses for its performances to groups who are trying to raise funds for good causes.
+For normal concerts, the choir asks for no expenses for its performances to groups who are trying to raise funds for good causes.
 Choir members gladly dedicate their time and skill to assist these groups in helping others.
-We therefore find ourselves singing in Village Halls, Churches, Concert Halls and other venues supporting a variety of Charities and Societies in their good works.
+We therefore find ourselves singing in Village Halls, Minsters, Cathedrals, Churches, Concert Halls and other venues supporting a variety of Charities and Societies in their good works.

 We sing because we enjoy it and enjoy each others company.
 Weighton Waytes are honoured to have gathered a reputation as a choir that sings well.
 This only comes as a result of hard work in the rehearsal room and at home as any musician will appreciate.
 That is not to say that rehearsals and concerts are overly serious.
 Far from it, we have a great deal of fun together and enjoy supporting each other in developing our musical skills and bringing pleasure to others.
 The formula seems to be working as repeat bookings are the norm and with the calendar quickly filling up each year.

-Weighton Waytes has just celebrated its 10th Anniversary.
+Weighton Waytes was founded in 2002 and so is now in its 21st year.
 The Choir was founded by its current Musical Director, Carole Readman, following a request from the now Deputy Musical Director, John Bralant.

 There had been a singing group at All Saints Church, Market Weighton previously but which had been disbanded.
 Also, Carole had run a choir in Bubwith for some years before relocating.